 The first step towards following through on your weight loss plan lies in developing clear goals for yourself.
 Don’t just say you want to lose weight, figure out exactly how much weight you want to lose and a timeframe in which you are going to lose it.

 Only once you have clear goals in place can you start developing a strategy to make things happen.
-If you don’t have a clear vision for what you are trying to achieve, it’s only going to be a matter of time before you become deterred from your weight loss goals.
+If you don’t have a comprehensible vision for what you are trying to achieve, it’s only going to be a matter of time before you become deterred from your weight loss goals.

 Be Realistic About The Weight Loss Goals You Set

-One of the most common reasons people fail to keep their weight loss resolutions is simply because their goals are unrealistic.
+One of the most common reasons people fail to fulfill their weight loss resolutions is simply because their goals are unrealistic.
 While most people set their sights on rapid weight loss, losing a lot of weight in a short time period can be extremely difficult to do.

 On top of that, it can also be pretty unhealthy.
 In fact, research shows that rapid weight loss can lead to sizable losses in muscle mass.
 When it comes to losing weight, of course, most of us want to lose fat, not muscle.

 Long story short, being realistic about your weight loss goals means accepting that it is a process that takes time.
 While it would be nice to lose something like 50 pounds in a month, it’s just not all that realistic.

 Instead, focus on losing weight gradually.
-Shooting for something like 1 – 2 pounds per week is far more realistic and is something that most people are capable of achieving.
+Shooting for something like 1 – 2 pounds per week is far more realistic and it’s something that most people are capable of achieving.
 Hitting your goals on a regular basis will make sticking to your plan for the long term that much easier.